danroxha/xconv/README.md

    tag, t         show tags
-   schema, s      show commit schema example, e     show commit example version, v     get the version of the installed czen or the current project help, h        Shows a list of commands or help for one command
+   schema, s      show commit schema example, e     show commit example version, v     get the version of the installed xconv or the current project help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: